 What to See in Besalú

-Besalu’s star attraction is without doubt the Romanesque bridge over the river Fluviá.
-It’s curious to think that as you approach the town across the old bridge you’re following in the footsteps of a thousand years worth of travellers.
+Besalu’s star attraction is, without doubt, the Romanesque bridge over the river Fluviá.
+It’s curious to think that as you approach the town across the old bridge, you’re following in the footsteps of a thousand years worth of travellers.

-The most notable buildings are the Miqve (Jewish baths and synagogue), the Church of Sant Vicenç and the Sant Pau Monastery.
-Guided walking tours can be organised by the Tourist Office (essential if you want to visit the Miqve).
+The most notable buildings are the Mikveh (Jewish baths and synagogue), the Church of Sant Vicenç and the Sant Pau Monastery.
+The Tourist Office can organise guided walking tours (essential if you want to visit the Miqve).

-While you’re here it’s also worth visiting the unusual Micromundi miniatures museum.
+While you’re here, it’s also worth visiting the unusual Micromundi miniatures museum.

-In September the town stages it’s annual medieval fayre.
+In September, the town stages its annual medieval fayre.

 How to get to Besalú from Barcelona and where to Park

 There are four buses daily between Barcelona and Besalú.
-The route is operated by Teisa and departs from the company’s offices at C/ Pau Claris 117.
+The route is operated by TEISA and departs from Av.
+Gran Vía, 658.
 Please note that this is NOT a bus station.

 Buses from Besalú to Girona here